slerman12/Help-me/7-Ongoing.md

 #

 <sup>$\text{\color{purple}[1.]:}$ The answer is "no." The original termination email only stated: "the plan you outline is neither consistent with what you originally proposed for the PhD nor a viable path to completion of the degree."
-Previous emails also claimed that my termination had to do with my work and research plan, despite conflicting opinions regarding being ready to defend in the very same month.</sup>
+Previous emails also claimed that my termination had to do with my work and research plan, despite conflicting opinions, regarding that I was ready to defend, in the very same month.</sup>

 ### Email: 02/07/2024